Skip to content

 DELETE FROM user WHERE id IN (1, 2, 3)

-Through the above examples, we can see how the remove series methods perform deletion operations at the Service layer and their corresponding SQL statements.
-These methods provide flexible data manipulation approaches for performing deletions under various conditions.
+Through the examples above, you can see how the remove series methods perform delete operations at the Service layer and their corresponding SQL statements.
+These methods provide flexible data manipulation capabilities, allowing you to perform delete operations based on different conditions.

 update